 A person or company looking to establish an iGaming operation in Malta must complete a strict series of processes.
 The successful completion of these will result in the issuance of an iGaming license from the Malta Gaming Authority (MGA).
 The application process is divided into three stages:

-- Stage Two – the business and technical aspect of the operation is assessed by the Compliance Department.
-If successful, the applicant will receive a provisional licence that’s valid for six months in the form of a Letter of Intent (LOI).
+Stage Two – the business and technical aspect of the operation is assessed by the Compliance Department.
+If successful, the applicant will receive a provisional license that’s valid for six months in the form of a Letter of Intent (LOI).

 - Application Fees